bkardell/outline/README.md

 # Document Outline Project
 Discussing "a document outline" is pretty complicated.
 First, we need a lot of data we can talk about in terms of markup.
 Then we need a way to discuss various proposals in terms of that markup.
-That's the idea here then - this is just a a place where we can collect a bunch of stuff that isn't dedicated to any particular solution, but rather at giving us ways to work together toward the solution.
+That's the idea here then - this is just a place where we can collect a bunch of stuff that isn't dedicated to any particular solution, but rather at giving us ways to work together toward the solution.

 In this project is a [use-cases](use-cases) folder into which we can but a bunch of markup fragments about potential HTML "input".